gugu-2/AI-3D-printer-Open-source/README.md

 **QuantumForge** is a next-generation 3D printing slicer engineered for advanced workflows, incorporating AI-driven analysis, volumetric multi-material painting, and seamless filament ecosystem integration.

+## Front end is created but haven't integrated yet

 ## Key Features & How to Use Them

 ### 1. Voxel-Based Multi-Material Painting with Gradients